gophergala2016/learnlink/README.md

-#Learnlink: a way to organize links to online study topics.
+#LearnLink: a way to organize links to online study topics.
 ===========================================================

 ###by Gabe Dalay and Howard Kim